 The Beauty of a Historic Liturgy.
 The Wisdom of a Living Tradition.
 And the Foundation of the Holy Scriptures.

 All Saints Anglican Church was formed in continuation of a great tradition of Biblical Preaching and Anglican Liturgy.
 In 2010, what had been a prayer fellowship meeting on Saturdays was received into the Diocese of Fort Worth as a mission.
 In 2012, Fr.
 Mark Bleakley was called to be vicar and in 2014 All Saints was able to purchase and begin renovating our present property.
+After weathering the strom that was COVID-19 and all the uncertainty in it, in 2021 All Saints called its first rector, Fr.
+Terry W. Gatwood, and shortly thereafter was established as a full parish church of the diocese.
 The story behind each of these is miraculous as God has led us through many challenges to grow in faith.
-We are grateful to be known for the warmth and generosity of our community.
+We are grateful to be known for the warmth and generosity of our community, and our committment to the historic and biblical faith passed down to us from the era of the Apostles.

 We believe that in the midst of a world where every man does what is right in his own eyes, the Church is called to be a witness to that which is Unchangeable.
 We gather each Sunday in a pattern of worship that goes all the way back to the New Testament where the early Christians continued steadfastly “in the breaking of bread and in the prayers.”
 We proclaim the Holy Scriptures as Christ stood in the synangogue and proclaimed its fulfillment in Himself.
 And we recognize Christ among us “made known in the breaking of the bread.”